nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing all tutors : `list`

-Shows a list of all tutors registered in TutHub.
+Shows a list of all tutors registered in Tuthub.

 Format: `list`

 ### Viewing a tutor : `view`

-Displays all available information about the tutor's contact details and past performance.
+Want to find out more about a particular tutor?
+View a tutor to see all available information about their contact details and past performance.

 Format: `view INDEX`

 * Displays the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to a **valid** index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples: